From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “Make it a green tea,” Darwin corrects.

 Anna and the waiter stare at this apparent stranger in disbelief.
-“You’ve been coming here for years, Señor,” the waiter stammers, “always ordering a café with an extra shot of espresso; in fact, last week you chastised me for even asking what you wanted.”
-He surveys the room before refocusing.
-“The trust-funders finally got to you, didn’t they?”
+“You’ve been coming here for years, Señor, always ordering a café with an extra shot of espresso.
+In fact, last week you chastised me for even asking what you wanted.”
+He surveys the room before leaning in.
+“The trust-funders got to you, didn’t they?”

-“They have gotten to you,” the waiter quips as he starts for the kitchen.
+“They have gotten to you,” the waiter quips.
+He starts for the kitchen.
 “The chef’s definitely gonna wanna hear about this.”

 As the waiter rushes to the kitchen with breaking news, Anna stares at Darwin in ongoing disbelief.
 “Nothing going on huh, your green tea tells a different story.”